 Effective January 1, 2014, Mentor purchased an additional 1% interest in Waste Consolidators, Inc. ("WCI") for \$25,000 which resulted in a 51% ownership in WCI.
 At December 31, 2013, Mentor's investment in WCI was recorded under the equity method.
 In accordance with Accounting Standard Codification 810-10, Consolidation - Overall, on January 1, 2014 Mentor remeasured its previously held equity interest at the acquisition-date fair value and recognized the resulting gain on investment in subsidiary, see Note 16.
-WCI was incorporated in Colorado in 1999 and operates in Arizona.
+WCI was incorporated in Colorado in 1999 and operates in Arizona and Texas.
 It is a legacy investment which was acquired prior to the Company's current focus on the cannabis sector and is included in the consolidated financial statements for the year ended December 31, 2014.

 On February 18, 2014, the Company signed an agreement to purchase a 51% interest in MicroCannaBiz, LLC ("MCB"), for \$200,000, see Note 11.
 MCB is a Limited Liability Company organized in Florida in January 2014 which began operations in June 2014.
 MCB provides cannabis and marijuana related private companies, investors and microcap issuers with information resources including client company specific publications, directories, and continuing education courses.
-MCB operations are included in the consolidated financial statements for the year ended December 31, 2014.
+On April 27, 2015, Mentor converted its equity contribution of \$74,000 to a ten year note receivable from MCB and MCB's remaining member as provided in the funding agreement, see Note 11.
+The note bears interest at 6% and is payable in monthly installments.
+The note receivable is included in the consolidated balance sheet at June 30, 2015.
+MCB operations are included in the consolidated financial statements for the three and six months ended June 30, 2014 and December 31, 2014.

 On February 28, 2014, the Company acquired a 60% ownership in Bhang Chocolate Company, Inc. ("Bhang"), see Note 4 regarding the purchase and subsequent Mentor lawsuit seeking rescission of the agreement.
-Amounts invested in Bhang are reported as Receivable from Bhang Chocolate Company shareholders in the consolidated balance sheet at December 31, 2014 and March 31, 2015.
+Amounts invested in Bhang are reported as Receivable from Bhang Chocolate Company shareholders in the consolidated balance sheet at December 31, 2014 and June 30, 2015.